friend0/platform-stack/README.md

           - ./deployments/app.yaml

 Each component must be named, and should define a list of kubernetes manifests that make up the component.
-Component's can also define a list of containers that the constituent manifests may depend on.
+Components can also define a list of containers that the constituent manifests may depend on.
 These configurations allow for command shorthands like `stack up app` and `stack build app` that will operate on all manifests, or containers respectively.

 ## Examples